pnarah/coursera/MApp/05-session-management-and-redis.md

 4. Extend logout to remove session and blacklist access token.

 ## Prompts You Can Use
-- "Add session management service in NestJS using Redis keys."
+- "Add session management service in FastAPI using Redis hashes."
-- "Implement sessions list and revoke endpoints."
+- "Implement sessions list and revoke endpoints with FastAPI dependencies."
-- "Integrate session creation into OTP verify flow."
+- "Integrate session creation into OTP verify flow with JWT claims."
+- "Create FastAPI dependency to get current user from JWT and Redis session."

 ## Acceptance Criteria
 - Multiple sessions visible for same user.